junh1024/junh1024-Documents/Science/Explaining the news stories seen by the Hoshino Family.md

 - Protect the earth
 - Protect education
-- Protect science funding & a clear view of the night sky so scientists can look for killer asteroids, although Elon Musk's brightly-painted starlink satellites aren't a great help
+- Protect science funding & a clear view of the night sky so scientists can look for killer asteroids, although Elon Musk's brightly-painted starlink satellites aren't a great help.

+PS: I haven't studied general science past grade 10 & this document hasn't been verified by a scientist.